The suspected home to cryptozoological sea monster, Nessie, Loch Ness has attracted tourists from across the globe for years.

 Handy tips for your Edinburgh to Loch Ness day trip

 - Learn few scottish words - It’s wise to add a few scottish words to your vocabulary to make your life easy.
 For instance, wee = little, dram = drink , tidy = good or beautiful or delicious.

 - The unpredictable weather - It is said that Scotland can show you all all four seasons in one day, so do not trust a clear morning or an overcast afternoon.
 Be prepared for any situation.

 - What to wear - First and foremost, prefer layers that can be taken off or put on as per the temperature.
 Carry a high-quality waterproof jacket as it can pour down any second.

 - Comfortable shoes - Those pastures are made for walking, cycling and hiking.
 To make most of it ensure a comfortable pair shoes.
 Also, it will serve you well to have sturdy waterproof boots

-- Don’t stare at the kilts - Kilts are part of a Scottish nationals daily life, you may spot more than a few men sporting it.
-It is unwise to stare at them as Scottish men are quite famous for their short-temper as well.
+- Don’t stare at the kilts - Kilts are part of a Scottish nationals daily life, you may spot more than a few men sporting them.
+It is unwise to stare at them.